 Does the thought of difficult conversations make your stomach churn?
-Here’s the most important ingredient to make it work.
+Here’s the most important ingredient to make a success.

 In a recent holiday in Italy I went on a ‘Try a Dive’ lesson.
 The dive centre was at a sandy beach next to a clear blue lagoon.